 Cardiac causes of premature ventricular contractions include the following:

-Acute myocardial infarction or ischemia
+Acute MI or myocardial ischemia

 Other causes of PVCs include the following: